-Description of Benefit You Pay

-Routine Eye ExamIncludes vision test/refraction and dilation1 exam per calendar year \$0
+Description of Benefit You Pay Routine Eye Exam • Includes vision test/refraction and dilation • 1 exam per calendar year \$0

-Choice of 1 Eyewear Option per plan year:

-Eyewear Option 1 Any amount over

-Eyeglasses - frame, lenses and fitting; Contact lenses, conventional or disposable, and fitting \$500

-Description of Benefit You Pay Eyewear Option 2 \$0 Choice of 3 pair of select eyeglasses, frame and lenses, per plan year May choose prescription sunglasses as 1 pair Eyeglass add-ons include ultraviolet protection and scratch resistant coating, standard no-line bifocals, and transition lenses. \$0
+Description of Benefit You Pay Choice of 1 Eyewear Option per plan year: Eyewear Option 1 Eyeglasses - frame, lenses and fitting; Contact lenses, conventional or disposable, and fitting Any amount over \$500 Eyewear Option 2 \$0 Choice of 3 pair of select eyeglasses, frame and lenses, per plan year May choose prescription sunglasses as 1 pair Eyeglass add-ons include ultraviolet protection and scratch resistant coating, standard no-line bifocals, and transition lenses. \$0

-See a network vision provider for more information on your no cost eyeglass option.
+\\See a network vision provider for more information on your no cost eyeglass option.

 Network vision providers are listed under Optometrists in the Provider Directory and the online provider finder tool.